My Internship at Design Ready Controls

 It was easy for me to get to the production floor, because my desk was located in “Intern Alley,” where most of the interns were seated, and I was happy to spend a good amount of time not sitting at my desk.
 I enjoyed that interns get to make a real impact on production and are taught early on that it is important to keep in touch with the assemblers on the production floor.
 The company has really understood that the people who often know how to improve production the best are the workers who experience it day to day.

-Most of my time was spent on improving production.
+Was spent on improving production.
 I made harness board drawings using DraftSight, a computer-aided design software, and then built the boards.
 Another intern, who had worked at Design Ready Controls for longer, taught me how to create the drawings, so that when he left I could take over his project and continue it.
 I also had the help of a manufacturing engineer, who showed me how to find the parts I needed and how to build the boards.
 When I wasn’t sure about how to do something, I could also ask the workers on the production floor and they would always make a good recommendation.

 Design Ready Controls uses the messenger HipChat, so employees can send quick messages and questions to co-workers.
 The integration of a quick messenger speeds up the engineering processes significantly.
 Through HipChat I could see if a co-worker I wanted to speak with was at their desk, which saved me the time to walk there and check.